“I had noticed that both in the very poor and very rich extremes of society the mad were often allowed to mingle freely.”

 The Philosophy of G | The Disorder vs the Condition

-There’s been an ongoing debate happening, a lot of deliberation as to validly of transgender as a rational position.
-The first issue I hear come up a lot in these debates is the assertion that being transgender is a mental illness?
-And I’m here to say that is completely false.
-This is a manipulative/fallacious tactic called gaslighting.
+There has been a lot of deliberation as to validly of transgender as a rational position.
+The first issue I hear come up a lot in these debates is the assertion that being transgender is a somehow a “mental illness”.
+I’m here to retort that claim as being completely false.
+This is a manipulative/fallacious tactic called “gaslighting”.
 Gaslighting is a form of an ad hominem (i.e. attacking the person, not the argument).
 Gaslighting is usually done by manipulative people who may attack others by calling into question their sanity.
-But its been proven that being transgender is no more a mental disorder than drapetomania, but conservatives and genderist would still say otherwise.
+But its been proven that being transgender is no more a mental disorder than drapetomania; but conservatives and genderist are still holding firm to this assumption.

-People that normally use this argument equivocate the use of the term’s transgender with gender dysphoria and treat the two terms as if there synonymous.
-They’ll usually quote old, now defunct studies, or rehash well-known misnomers from the DSM series or the American Psychiatric Association (APA) in support of this claim.
+People that normally use this argument equivocate the use of the terms transgender with gender dysphoria and treat the two terms as if there synonymous.
+They’ll usually quote old now defunct studies, or rehash well-known misnomers from the DSM series and the American Psychiatric Association (APA) in support of this claim.
 But what they don’t understand is that the two terms are indifferent, and regardless of the political-climate surrounding this issue, the APA does not treat transgender as a mental psychosis.

 “It is important to note that gender nonconformity is not in itself a mental disorder.
 The critical element of gender dysphoria is the presence of clinically significant distress associated with the condition” (“Gender Dysphoria,” n.d.).

-And if you go through the APA classification of, transgender vs gender dysphoria, fact sheet it states the following,
+And if you go through the APA classification of, transgender vs gender dysphoria, fact sheet it affirms the following,

 “A psychological state is considered a mental disorder only if it causes significant distress or disability.
 Many transgender people do not experience their gender as distressing or disabling, which implies that identifying as transgender does not constitute a mental disorder” (“What does Transgender Mean,” n.d.).

-This is also reflected in the APA standard treatment for transgender individuals helping them cope and accept who they are, it is in no way treated as a mental psychosis!
-And now psychologist are accepting the fact that gender dysphoria may not necessarily present in a person who is transgender.
+This is also reflected in the APA standard treatment for transgender individuals helping them cope and accept their identity.
+It is in no way treated as a mental psychosis.
+And now psychologist are becoming more confident about the fact that gender dysphoria may not necessarily present in a person who is transgendered all.

 In fact, clinical psychologist Dr. Robin Rosenberg is quoted as saying “it does not cause the individual distress!
 For instance, many transgender people, those who identify with a gender different than the one they were assigned at birth, are not distressed by their cross-gender identification and should not be diagnosed with gender dysphoria”.